7 Deploying Data Science Projects

 • Speed: Vercel’s global CDN ensures fast loading times worldwide

-• Automatic optimization: Images and assets are automatically optimized
+• Automatic optimisation: Images and assets are automatically optimised

 • Preview deployments: Every pull request gets its own preview URL for testing